-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of certain of the discretely presented component units, which represent 82.3% percent, 85.9% percent, and 79.6% percent, respectively, of the 2017 assets, net assets, and revenues and 85.5% percent, 94.7% percent, and 86.4% percent, respectively, of the 2016 assets, net assets, and revenues of the discretely presented component units.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We did not audit the financial statements of the discretely presented component units, which represent 82.3% percent, 85.9% percent, and 79.6% percent, respectively, of the 2017 assets, net assets, and revenues and 85.5% percent, 94.7% percent, and 86.4% percent, respectively, of the 2016 assets, net assets, and revenues of the discretely presented component units.
 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the discretely presented component units, is based solely on the reports of the other auditors.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.